Bryalle90/autoHTPC/README.md

 Filebot      |
 ------------:| :------------
-database     | TV: `TVRage, AniDB, TheTVDB` Movies: `OpenSubtitles, IMDb, TheMovieDB` format       | How you want your file names to be [formatted](http://www.filebot.net/naming.html) language     | The [2-letter language code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for episode/movie titles path         | The final path for your file(s)
+database     | TV: `TVRage, AniDB, TheTVDB` Movies: `OpenSubtitles, IMDb, TheMovieDB` query        | Force a specific search string, leave blank to derive from file name format       | How you want your file names to be [formatted](http://www.filebot.net/naming.html) language     | The [2-letter language code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for episode/movie titles path         | The final path for your file(s)